Faculty and Students

 Dr. Dabbs earned her PhD at the University of Arkansas (2009) and served as a Visiting Assistant Professor at the University of Kentucky (2009-2010) before joining the faculty at Southern Illinois University.
 Her research interests in forensic anthropology lie in investigating the rate and pattern of decomposition in the unique southern Illinois environment, as well as replicating common clandestine postmortem treatments to understand the effect of these treatments on the decomposition of bodies and how the individual treatment can be identified after the remains are skeletonized.
 Dr. Dabbs also participates in the Bioarchaeology of Tell el-Amarna project (http://amarnaproject.com/), which examines the skeletal remains of the non-elite citizens of Amarna, Egypt, the capital city of Akhenaten during his turbulent reign (c.
 1350BCE).
 In addition to generating her own research at CFAR and facilitating the research of others, Dr. Dabbs’ is the administrative officer of CFAR, overseeing the donation process and all financial matters.

-Maria earned her Master’s from the University of Alabama (2013) where her research focused on the methods for addressing commingled skeletal material and Copena mortuary practices involving the use of caves as ossuaries.
-In line with her Master’s thesis work, Maria’s forensic research interests include the decomposition and taphonomic and spatial changes that occur in the burial of multiple individuals within confined spaces.
-Maria’s doctoral research will focus on the differences between medical diagnoses and the pathological features found during postmortem skeletal analysis in contemporary Thai populations.
+Maria earned her Master’s from the University of Alabama (2013) where her research focused on the methods for addressing commingled skeletal material and Copena mortuary practices.
+In line with her Master’s thesis work, Maria’s forensic research interests include the taphonomic and spatial changes that occur in the burial of multiple individuals within confined spaces.
+Maria’s doctoral research focuses on how economic changes affect the presence of stress indicators in a modern Thai skeletal collection.